jelmersnoeck/experiment/README.md

 When the control errors, this will be returned in the `Run()` method.
 When a candidate errors, this will be attached to the `Error` field in its observation.

+An error marks the experiment as a failure.

 ### Panics

 When the control panics, this panic will be respected and actually be triggered.